AdmitHub/aries-activity-hobsons-source/README.md

 ```

 ##Response
-This is an example response with the default method `
+This is an example response with the default method `getFilterContactsByFilterId`.
 ```javascript
 [
   {